halvors/FC2MPPatcher/README.md

 ### Requirements
  * A legal copy of the Far Cry 2 game (We do not ship any game files as they are intellectual property of Ubisoft Montreal).
- * Game from one of these sources: Steam, Uplay, GOG or the Retail edition (CD/Disc).
+ * Game from one of these sources: Steam, Uplay, Epic Games, GOG or the Retail edition (CD/Disc).
  * Your game needs to be patched to version 1.03.

 ### Antivirus